Discovery Objections Cheat Sheets: Full Guide

 What Are Common Objections to Discovery Requests?

-Here’s a breakdown of common discovery objections and when they apply:
+We’ve broken down some of the most common discovery objections and when they typically apply:

 1. Relevance

-A relevance objection is used when a discovery request seeks information that has no connection to the claims or defenses in the case.
+A relevance objection applies when a discovery request seeks information that has no meaningful connection to the claims or defenses in the case.
+Even though discovery is broad, it is not unlimited, and the information sought must still relate to the issues actually being litigated.

 Example: “Objection.
 The requested documents concern events that occurred outside the relevant time frame and have no bearing on the issues in dispute.”